Advanced search

 If, for compelling medical reasons, the product is administered during the late phase of pregnancy, or during labour at high doses, effects on the neonate can be expected due to the pharmacological action of the compound.

-Lactation: Lorazepam is excreted in small amounts in breast milk.
-Mothers who are breast-feeding should not take benzodiazepines.
-Lorazepam should not be given to breastfeeding mothers unless the expected benefit to the mother outweighs the potential risk to the infant.
+There is evidence that lorazepam is excreted, albeit in pharmacologically insignificant amounts, in human breast milk.
+Therefore, lorazepam should not be given to breastfeeding mothers unless the expected benefit to the mother outweighs the potential risk to the infant.
 Sedation and inability to suckle have occurred in neonates of lactating mothers taking benzodiazepines.
 Infants of lactating mothers should be observed for pharmacological effects (including sedation and irritability).

 4.7 Effects on ability to drive and use machines